garden-io/garden/docs/reference/module-types/container.md

 The target service will be replaced by a proxy container with an SSH server running, and the reverse port forwarding will be automatically configured to route the traffic to the local service and back.

-If the `command` is provided then its value must contain a command which is executable from any location.
-The `command` should not depend on the current service or module path.

 Local mode is enabled by setting the `--local-mode` option on the `garden deploy` command.